NEU-ABLE-LAB/cosim-helm/README.md

 # Alfalfa Helm Chart with CoSim container
 [Alfalfa](https://github.com/NREL/alfalfa) is an open source web application forged in the melting pot of Building Energy Modeling (BEM), Building Controls, and Software Engineering domain expertise.​ Alfalfa transforms a Building Energy Models (BEMs) into virtual buildings by providing industry standard building control interfaces for interacting with models as they run.​ From a software engineering perspective, Alfalfa leverages widely adopted open source products and is architected according to best practices for a robust, modular, and scalable architecture.

 [CoSimAlfalfa](https://github.com/NEU-ABLE-LAB/CoSimAlfalfa/) is a container that allows one to run building simulation experiments with the digital twins of occupants.

 ## Introduction
 This helm chart installs a Alfalfa web application instance that interacts with the CoSim pod on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites
 - Kubernetes 1.8+ cluster: [Docker desktop with Kubernetes integration](https://docs.docker.com/desktop/kubernetes/)
 - Cosim container access: [CoSimAlfalfa](https://github.com/NEU-ABLE-LAB/CoSimAlfalfa)

 ## Installing metrics server
+**NOTE: You would not need to do this for every deployment.
+This is a one time setup.
+If any errors start showing up in the logs of the pods, you can install the metrics servers using these steps.**

 To check the resources used by each pod in deployment, metrics server service is used.
 1. Download the Metrics Server deployment YAML file using `PowerShell`, you can use the Invoke-WebRequest `cmdlet`: